Our Lady of Consolation: In Turin

 A famed Catholic priest, Joseph Marello (Age 19), contracted the Typhus disease.
 He attributed his recovery to Our Lady of Consolation and recovered.
 In 1878, he founded the Oblates of Saint Joseph.

 In the 20th century, the rector of the Santuario della Consolata, Giuseppe Allamano, founded the Congregation of Clerics of Consolata Missionaries in 1902.
-These Christian missionaries later brought the devotion of Our Lady of Consolation to the Negroid peoples of Africa.
+These Christian missionaries later brought the Marian devotion the negroid peoples of Africa.

 Japan

 The Augustinian church located in the Shiroyama district of Nagasaki, Japan, is dedicated to Our Mother of Consolation.